AlexTuring010/claude-overnight/README.md

 # Overnight Builder

-You've got a goal — a personal blog, a careful rewrite of your study notes, a feature in an existing app — and you don't want to sit at the screen telling Claude "next step, next step" all day.
-This repo is a **seed**: drop it into your project, talk through the goal with Claude, and it assembles the roadmap, agents, and runner needed to execute it autonomously — step by step, on one or more parallel tracks where that's safe, while you sleep.
+You've got a goal — a personal blog, a careful rewrite of your study notes, a feature in an existing app — and you'd like real progress on it overnight.
+The obvious version is "tell one Claude session to work on the goal and walk away."
+That drifts: context fills over hours and quality degrades, the session that produced a step is the one that signs off on it, a rate-limit error mid-night kills the run, and you wake up to something shallow shipped to look productive.

+This repo is a **seed**.
+Drop it into your project, talk through the goal with Claude, and it assembles a small system tuned to *that* goal — not a generic bot.
+The assembled system runs each step in a fresh session (no drift), has a separate reviewer agent that signs off against real declared checks (build, tests, render — not vibes), waits through 5-hour rate-limit resets instead of dying, and halts with a clear note rather than shipping shallow work.
 You never hand-write the plan — you discuss it.
-The system handles one goal end-to-end, holds the line on quality (never ships shallow to look productive), and cleans itself back out when you're done.
+In the morning you read a digest, adjust by talking, run again — and when the goal is done it archives what it learned and cleans itself back out.

 ---